Mother’s Day – God Bless Mothers – On Earth and In Heaven

 Here she is after she broke her left wrist in the fall of 2008.
 She goes by the name of Bea.
 This pose is typical of her personality because she always felt more comfortable performing on the stage.

 After this happened, I told her, “Mom, you’re lucky that it was your left wrist because you’re right handed.”
 Two weeks later the phone rang.
 It was my mother telling me she had broken her right wrist.
 She told me she couldn’t help it because she’s always been an over-achiever!
 That’s where I get it….. and her sense of humor.
 My mother is truly an inspiration.

 I am a mother.
-For the first time in a long time, my son will be with me this Mother’s Day – Another reason for celebration.
+My son will be with me this Mother’s Day – Another reason for celebration.

 For others, who have lost their mothers, however, this will be a time of, perhaps, grief.
 For these children I send a prayer of peace and comfort and to be able to feel their loved one’s presence even though, physically, they are gone.